 I would like to share something from our recent holiday in California in November.
 The last week we spent in Oxnard Southern California with Paula’s family and they took us on sightseeing in some of the areas that now so sadly are hit with wildfires.
 First stop was Lake Casitas in the Ventura Region which is a recreation area for […]

 #two in a series on first time Should any of you have been wondering why I haven’t been posting, I have a good excuse.
 My husband and I spent 15 days in California.
 This was the first time for me.
-The distance from Denmark and the huge difference in nature and size overwhelmed me even from before the departure.
+The distance from Denmark and the vast difference in nature and size overwhelmed me even from before the departure.
 Mentally […]

 Today I saw the first daffodil on my running trail.
 I know it is seen earlier in milder areas but I was touched when spotting it here in Denmark in my neighborhood today.